 As I take a few moments to review the many visions, logos, and site designs we have had over the past few years, I can’t help but giggle a bit.
 It’s been a crazy journey!
 One that began in Denver, Colorado as a daydream and divine conversation in a park one sunny afternoon with my husband.
 I’ll never forget what a simple dream it was.
 I wanted to encourage women through their engagement season and create beautiful weddings that guests enjoyed.
 I wanted the creative freedom to run my own business and flexibility to make my own hours as a future mom.
 Never would I have imagined what was ahead for this small business.
 And never would I have dreamed that I’d have ten planners on my team in multiple cities across the US, or that I’d be able to help other women experience the same joy of having a creative career they love, while allowing them to focus on their families.

 It’s been a wild ride, filled with highs and lows, often feeling defeated or on top of the world all in the same day.
 It’s been a constant push of letting go before I was comfortable with it.
 And, a lot of mistakes and hard lessons along the way, all of which have shaped me into the business owner I am today.
-It’s with these experiences that I launch my free wedding vendor workshop, for those seeking the same adventure, but with a proven launch process and marketing method.
+It’s with these experiences that I launch my wedding planner training center, for those seeking the same adventure, but with a proven launch process and marketing method.
 It’s filled with the questions and guidance I wish I had access to when I started this journey.
 And, it’s exactly what I’d share with someone starting their own creative business over a cup of coffee.

 A bit about my journey: After about a year of planning in Denver, my husband and I moved back south to Atlanta.
 When I moved back, I was faced with such an identity crisis.
 Who was I in this big, bustling city?
 I was surrounded by so many talented event industry professionals and creatives.
 What did I have to give?
 What made me unique, noteworthy, and hirable?
 How would I be found by prospective clients?